-Poorly designed footwear that can predispose to the injury.
+Poorly designed footwear can predispose you to injury.
 Seek the professional advice of your healthcare practitioner

 What about Orthotics or Heel Cups?

-Occasionally, an orthotic may need to be prescribed for temporary or long-term correction of their foot biomechanics (eg flat feet or high arches).
+Occasionally, a prescribed orthotic may be a temporary or long-term correction of their foot biomechanics (e.g. flat feet or high arches).

 During the acute phase of Sever’s disease, a small heel rise or shock-absorbing heel cup placed under the heel pad of your child’s foot may help to ease the symptoms.